The Golden Path to Guarded Monotone Strict NP

-As our secondary contribution, we analyse to what extent it is possible to prove the decidability of the containment problem for GMSNP while staying as close as possible to the original recolouring method for MMSNP.
-A (vertex)-recolouring $\xi$ between two MMSNP sentences $\Phi_1$ and $\Phi_2$ is simply a mapping from the (unary) existential symbols of $\Phi_1$ to those of $\Phi_2$ whose application to the relations denoted by these symbols of any model of the first-order part of $\Phi_1$ yields a model of the first-order part of $\Phi_2$. {That is, the mapping $\xi$ does not introduce any vertex-colour patterns forbidden by $\Phi_2$ into structures which originally did not contain any patterns forbidden by $\Phi_1$ (see~\cite[Definition~4.25]{bodirsky2018_article}).
-If $\Phi_1$ and $\Phi_2$ assert that the existential relations form a partition of all vertices (cf.~the notion of \emph{normal form} in~\cite{bodirsky2018_article}), then this is what one would intuitively understand under a recolouring of vertices -- hence the name.
-But the true intention of this concept, which does not require any additional assumptions on $\Phi_1$ and $\Phi_2$ (such as the vertices being partitioned by the existential predicates) is to capture a very specific case of the containment $\fm(\Phi_1) \subseteq \fm(\Phi_2)$, which is witnessed uniformly across all structures in $\fm(\Phi_1)$.
+We analyse to what extent it is possible to prove the decidability of the containment problem for GMSNP while staying as close as possible to the original recolouring method for MMSNP.

+A (vertex)-recolouring $\xi$ between two MMSNP sentences $\Phi_1$ and $\Phi_2$ is simply a mapping from the (unary) existential symbols of $\Phi_1$ to those of $\Phi_2$ whose application to the relations denoted by these symbols of any model of the first-order part of $\Phi_1$ yields a model of the first-order part of $\Phi_2$.
+That is, the mapping $\xi$ does not introduce any vertex-colour patterns forbidden by $\Phi_2$ into structures which originally did not contain any patterns forbidden by $\Phi_1$ (see~\cite[Def.~4.25]{bodirsky2018_article}).

+If $\Phi_1$ and $\Phi_2$ assert that the existential relations form a partition of all vertices (an important ingredient of the \emph{normal form} for MMSNP~\cite{bodirsky2018_article}), then this is what one would intuitively understand under a recolouring of vertices -- hence the name.
+However, the true intention of this concept, which does not require any additional assumptions on $\Phi_1$ and $\Phi_2$ (such as the vertices being partitioned by the existential predicates) is to capture a very specific case of the containment $\fm(\Phi_1) \subseteq \fm(\Phi_2)$, which is witnessed uniformly across all structures in $\fm(\Phi_1)$.
 The natural extension of vertex-recolourings to GMSNP would be \emph{edge-recolourings}, i.e., mappings

 where $R\in \tau$ and $\alpha_i$ is an atomic $\sigma_i$-formula ($i\in [2]$), such that $\xi$ induces a mapping between models of the first-order parts of the two sentences.
 The notion of a recolouring for SNP we use in the proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP} is considerably more general and abstract.
 Hence, it makes sense to ask whether one can also prove decidability of containment for GMSNP by simply refining the input sentences $\Phi_1$ and $\Phi_2$ long enough, while staying in GMSNP, until the containment $\fm(\Phi_1)\subseteq \fm(\Phi_2)$ becomes equivalent to the existence of an edge-recolouring from $\Phi_1$ to $\Phi_2$.